Using A VPN in your Business

 The following is a bit technical but I will try to provide a basic understanding without getting too geeky.

-VPN stands for Virtual Private Network and is basically a secure connection between to computers that are remote from each other.
-By secure I mean that all the communication is encrypted so that others can’t read it.
+VPN stands for Virtual Private Network and is basically a secure connection between two computers that are remote from each other.
+By secure, I mean that all the communication is encrypted so that others can’t read it.

-What many do not realise is that most of the data on the internet is not protected and someone with the skills and access can intercept and read your information.
+What many do not realize is that most of the data on the internet is not protected and someone with the skills and access can intercept and read your information.

 I was referred to a client who I was told needed help with establishing a VPN so that he could access his server remotely.
 He operates a law firm with two offices, and wanted staff to be able to access the data on the server when onsite or at home.
 I was told that he already had a VPN connecting his two offices and just needed to setup remote access.

-I visited his office last night and soon learnt that he previously had remote VPN access to his Windows 2012 server working through his router (a special networking box).
+I visited his office last night and soon learned that he previously had remote VPN access to his Windows 2012 server working through his router (a special networking box).

 He was looking for a technical resource to fix this existing connection.
 This was my area of expertise more than a decade ago.
 I was a Microsoft Certified System Engineer qualified to work on NT servers.
 I worked as a System Admin for a few years including supporting the Windows servers of the Victorian Police force at one time.

 I have not kept up my certification and he was specifically looking for someone with current qualifications to work on his LAN/WAN (Local and Wide Area Network).
 My focus is more on Web Server admin and while Windows admin is something I could do, it would most likely require a fair bit of research to bring my knowledge up-to-date on the Windows 2012 server, and research on configuring the router.
 So while I could do it, we agreed I was not the best resource for the job.

 There are much cheaper and easier to implement software solutions that can be implemented to provide secure remote access to a business server, and these are what I thought I would be proposing.